 The bigger story right now isn’t just the image.
 It’s the deal drama.

 As previously reported, the pendulum has swung back toward Paramount in the Warner Bros.
 Discovery sale talks.
-Prediction markets also now favor Paramount over Netflix.
+Prediction markets now favor Paramount over Netflix.

 New York Post’s Charles Gasparino added fuel to the fire, saying David Zaslav is playing both sides perfectly.
-According to Gasparino, Zaslav understands that Paramount needs WBD, Netflix needs growth, and the regulatory hurdles for Netflix are significant.
+According to Gasparino, Zaslav understands Paramount needs WBD, Netflix needs growth, and regulatory hurdles for Netflix are significant.

 Gasparino claims Netflix may be downplaying just how difficult approval could be, especially in what he calls “Trump land.”
 He also says Zaslav could push valuation toward $31–$33 per share — nearly a $90 billion valuation — while holding leverage over both companies.